 The BNC connector labeled "CVR" provides a high-speed monitor of the output current pulse.
-Its output is 10A/1V, and should be terminated into 50 ohms.
+Its output is -20A/1V and should be terminated into 50 ohms.
+Note that the CVR output pulse is negative in polarity.

 6.1.6 SYNC Connector